Extended-Thunder/send-later/index.md

 without "Send Later" (or just send it immediately, if that's what you want to do), and the scheduling information will be removed.

+When the scheduled delivery time for a message arrives, Send Later copies the message from your Drafts folder to your Outbox under Local Folders, then tells Thunderbird to deliver the messages in your Outbox, then removes the message from your Drafts folder, possibly leaving a new one in its place if it's a [recurring](#recurring) message.

 <a name="date-formats"></a>
 ### Date formats